akruvi/salesforce-simple-trigger-framework/README.md

 ## How do I make a trigger?

 Check out our test classes and triggers for samples.
+I will populate this document with some examples if and when I have time.

 ## Who wasted their time writing this garbage?